A seven square degrees survey for galaxy-scale gravitational lenses with the HST imaging archive: Comparison with other samples

-From the COSMOS field, \citet{Faure2008, faure2011} find a density of $\sim$10 to 20 lenses per square degree down to a depth I=26.4~mag depending on the degree of purity chosen.
+From the COSMOS field, \citet{Faure2008, faure2011} find a density of $\sim$10 to 20 lenses per square degree down to a depth of $I=26.4$~mag depending on the degree of purity chosen.
 We find $\sim$7 lenses per square degree in the present sample.
-The difference between COSMOS and the present counts may owe to cosmic variance, as a result for targeting a single line-of-sight in the case of COSMOS, and on the contrary, thousands of random line-of-sights in the present case (see Fig.~\ref{fig:allsky}).
+Part of the difference between COSMOS and our counts may owe to cosmic variance: COSMOS targets a single line of sight and we use many random lines of sight (see Fig.~\ref{fig:allsky}).
+Another reason for the difference is more likely the different requirements on purity between the two samples and the fact that the human time spent per unit area in COSMOS is larger than in the present work.
+At the depth of COSMOS our survey is already twice larger than the COSMOS field (Fig.~\ref{fig:acsdepth}) and our manpower is limited to a single astronomer for the ACS 6.03\degr$^2$ dataset, and another one for the WFC3 1.01\degr$^2$ dataset.
+The search for lenses in the first COSMOS sample was made by four people.